 New rural commercial or industrial development would be restricted.
 Some areas would receive priority status as potential areas for park and open space acquisition.
-Road improvements would specifically exclude interchanges or other highway access to the rural road system, as would any nearby extensions of urban services.
-Zoning would be for resource protection on farm and forestry land, and very low density residential (less than one unit for five acres) for exception land.
+Road improvements would specifically exclude interchanges or other highway access to the rural road system, similarly, there would be no extensions of urban services.
+Zoning would be for resource protection on farm and forestry land, and very low density residential (less than one unit for five acces) for exception land.